 X-Ray Tech Programs with Prerequisite and Coursework Information

-Nearly all programs in this field include both didactic and clinical coursework that explores the many facets of operating radiology equipment.
-Completion of an undergraduate program can prepare students for licensure or certification in the field, which is required in some states.
+Nearly all programs in this field include both didactic and clinical coursework exploring the many facets of operating radiology equipment.
+Completion of an undergraduate program such as a 2-year associate's degree can prepare students for licensure or certification in the field, required by some states.
 Graduates are qualified for work as x-ray technicians or radiologic technologists.

 - Health science

-- Radiologic anatomy
+- Radiography and radiologic anatomy

 - Principals of x-ray exposure

-- Modality imaging
+- Modality imaging and patient positioning

 Employment Outlook and Salary Info

 Voluntary certification is available to radiologic technologists seeking career advancement.
-Certification is available through the American Registry of Radiologic Technologists (ARRT), which also provides licensing tests for 35 states.
+Certification is available through the American Registry of Radiologic Technologists (ARRT), which also provides licensing exams for 35 states.
 Re-certification requires 24 hours of continuing education every two years.

 To summarize, x-ray technology programs provide students with the training needed to meet relevant licensing and certification requirements and pursue entry-level employment as radiologic technologists.
 The job outlook is generally positive, and most radiologic technicians will likely find employment within hospitals of some kind.